Crying at graduation? Please. Graduation is not a cryworthy event for me. I can boil it down to two words: pomp, followed by circumstance.

 “Your last kid at elementary school.
 Have you been crying all morning?”
-Hmmm—all I could think about was the extra hour I would have in the morning.
+Hmmm—all I could think about was the extra hour I would have in the morning when she finally got on the bus at the same time as the others.
 It’s like Daylight Savings Time.
 All year long.

 “Can you believe your son is starting high school?
 How do you feel?”
 Fine.
 Isn’t he supposed to start high school?

 I can hear the Tin Man singing, “If I only had a heart.”
 Until now, Scarecrow had been my favorite.
 Suddenly, I have a new respect for Tin Man.